What Causes Dark Circles Under A Child's Eyes And How To Treat Them?

 In This Article

-Dark circles usually form when the veins under the eyes constrict, with decreased blood flow, causing hyperpigmentationiXThe darkening of an area of skin due to an increase in melanin production , or thinning of the skin around the eyes enlarge and become dark.
+Dark circles usually form when the veins under the eyes constrict, with decreased blood flow, causing hyperpigmentationiThe darkening of an area of skin due to an increase in melanin production , or thinning of the skin around the eyes enlarge and become dark.
 As the skin under the eyes is thin, it might not be able to conceal them and hence looks dark and pigmented.
-Under Eye dark circles in kids can be caused by a variety of factors such as malnutrition due to a poor diet and stress and anxiety.
-Sometimes, blood or other fluids get accumulated in the grooves of the eye and look like bags under the eyes; this condition is known as shiners (2).
+Under eye dark circles in kids can be caused by a variety of factors such as malnutrition due to a poor diet and stress and anxiety.
+In rare cases, blood or other fluids may accumulate in the grooves of the eye, creating the appearance of bags under the eyes; this condition is known as shiners (3).

 Identifying the underlying cause and addressing it can help reduce the appearance of undereye dark circles in kids.
 Here are a few possible causes for dark circles under the eyes in children: